theochem/horton/doc/download_and_install_mac.rst

 In principle, any BLAS implementation may be used.
-In case of a custom build, some environment variables must be set prior to building Horton, as discussed in :ref:`compile_install`.
+In case of a custom build, some environment variables must be set prior to building Horton, as discussed in :ref:`mac_compile_install`.
 Also, Keep in mind that MacPorts only supports Atlas for building NumPy and SciPy.